What drives our curriculum?

 Our School Curriculum follows all the requirements of the National Curriculum but we are proud to offer a much broader curriculum than that, making the most of many and varied opportunities to broaden and enrich the curriculum for our children.
 Our school curriculum is driven by our core values and we aim for all our children to develop the qualities and capacities detailed in our vision statement.

 The National Curriculum provides the school with the outline of knowledge, skills and understanding that we are required to cover in school.
 We choose to teach much of this through creative, cross-curricular themes where children learn different strands of the curriculum from a range of subjects, all within one common theme for a term.
 These themes are taught through key questions that provide the basis for the children to explore different concepts, knowledge and skills.
 The children are also encouraged to generate their own learning questions that may be explored and answered through their studies.
 Our curriculum theme titles are shown in the table below.
 In Year R, the Early Years Foundation Stage is used to scaffold the curriculum the children follow.
 The approach to the curriculum in Year R is generated each half term, using the children's interests.
 (Please see further details below).
 An overview of our topic cycles (so far) are below.
 Please note that the Year R curriculum is for guidance only, and parents will be advised of topics of interest each half term.

-In addition to delivering the statutory national curriculum we have a strong wider curriculum, and actively promote school sport, music and drama as focus areas.
+In addition to delivering the statutory national curriculum we have a strong wider curriculum, and actively promote school sport, music, art and drama as focus areas.
 We offer a wide range of sporting opportunities, encouraging our children to participate in competitive sport at some point- some of our teams have proved to be very successful.
-In 2014 our Girls Cricket team were particularly good achieving beyond expectations by reaching the county finals, and being named Youth Team of the Year in Autumn 2017.
-In 2016 we were awarded the Gold Sports award for the last 3 years.
+In 2016 our Girls Cricket team were particularly good achieving beyond expectations by reaching the county finals, and being named Youth Team of the Year in Autumn 2017.
+We have been awarded the Gold Sports award for the last 3 years.